ChindeaOne/SkyblockCollectionTracker/README.md

   - Need a break?
 Simply pause tracking with `/sct pause` and resume anytime with `/sct resume`.

 - **Choose your pricing**
   - You can either use the NPC prices (primarily designed for ironman players) or Bazaar prices from the Bazaar category.
-(WIP)

 - **Auto Updater**
   - Implements [modrinthautoupdater](https://github.com/ChindeaYTB/modrinthautoupdater), a similar library to [libautoupdate](https://github.com/nea89o/libautoupdate).